Look Quickly Down (in the book there is a map, you should look at YOUR map)

 The inclusion of Staking Your Claim confirms the location.
 The Oklahoma Land Rush locations were marked in the middle of the sections with flags.
 Claimants had to go to the center and stake THEIR claim.
 Once staked, they reported their claim to the land office.
 I believe that is the last step.

 Edit.
-After the Finder and Fenn had 'agreed to reveal the location in Wyoming.'
+After the Finder and Fenn had issued a very vague and suspiciously worded statement that they 'agreed to reveal the location in Wyoming.'
 I believe that I have solved the puzzle, but we won't know until it is published by the 'Finder'.
+If ever.

 Until the solution is revealed, my mind is unchanged.
 Thanks for looking.